Álvaro Siza Vieira: Career

 Siza completed his first built work (four houses in Matosinhos) even before completing his studies in 1954, the same year that he first opened his private practice in Porto.
 Along with Fernando Távora, he soon became one of the most notable faculty member of the Porto School of Architecture, where both were teachers.
 Both architects worked together between 1955 and 1958.
 Another architect he has collaborated with is Eduardo Souto de Moura, e.g. on Portugal's flagship pavilions at Expo '98 in Lisbon and Expo 2000 in Hannover, as well as on the Serpentine Pavillon 2005.
 Siza's work is often described as "poetic modernism"; he himself has contributed to publications on Luis Barragán.
+His work may also be considered minimalist, due its focus on simplicity and balance.

 Among Siza's earliest works to gain public attention was a public pool complex (named Piscinas de Marés) he created in the 1960s for Leça da Palmeira, a fishing town and summer resort north of Porto.
 Completed in 1966, both of the two swimming pools (one for children, the other for adults) as well as the building with changing rooms and a cafe are set into the natural rock formation on the site with unobstructed views of the sea.
 In 1977, following the revolution in Portugal, the city government of Évora commissioned Siza to plan a housing project in the rural outskirts of the town.
 It was to be one of several that he would do for SAAL (Serviço de Apoio Ambulatório Local), the national housing association, consisting of 1,200 low-cost, housing units, some one-story and some two-story row houses, all with courtyards.
 He was also a member of the team which reconstructed Chiado, the historic center of Lisbon destroyed by a fire in 1988.